lite-Dameon/openGL/README.md

 This directory contains various assignemnts given in IIT Patna in Graphics Lab course.

-Assignments are made by Mayank Arya with passion and passion.
+Assignments are made by Mayank Arya with passion and patience.